openpheme/.github/profile/README.md

 OpenPheme is a collection of APIs and Specification to bring conversational and natural language oriented application inside enterprise ecosystem.
 </p>

+## 👋 Getting involved

+There is a lot to do!
+If you are interested in getting involved, please join the [Discord Channel ](https://discord.gg/g9BdNeYG).
+We are a friendly, collaborative group and look forward to working together!